hamzzgab/Artificial-Intelligence/Assignment-1/README.md

 # Search and MDPs

-For the purpose of this assignment I have used the open source [github](https://github.com/MAN1986/pyamaze) repository `pyamaze`
+For the purpose of this assignment I have used the open source [github](https://github.com/MAN1986/pyamaze) repository `pyamaze`.
+The demonstration for running the code can be found [here](https://youtu.be/BCsvA1Ct6gw)

 ## Documentation